pokeghosst/pokebook/README.md

 ![It's free!](https://img.shields.io/badge/price-%240-brightgreen)
 [![Netlify Status](https://api.netlify.com/api/v1/badges/e7d89e1a-3c25-47e9-82e6-23acd668e75e/deploy-status)](https://app.netlify.com/sites/dancing-axolotl-36cfbd/deploys)

-> Poke!Book is your own digital notebook for writing poetry.
+> PokeBook is your own digital notebook for writing poetry.
 Get into your creative flow with distraction-free environment and never worry about saving what you write!

-## What makes Poke!Book so cool?
+## What makes PokeBook so cool?

 - Workspace split into two independent notepads – jot down notes in the left one and write the poem in the right one.
 - Everything is stored locally – no need to trust anyone to keep your poems nice and safe!
 Reload the page, close the tab, even reboot your computer, everything will stay there!